cb-geo/spark-rocks/README.md

 # Usage

-`SparkRocks` is run on Apache Spark by submitting the `SparkRocks` `sparkRocks-assembly-1.0.jar` to Spark.
+Before running `SparkRocks`, Apache Spark needs to be installed on your system.
+Apache Spark can be downloaded from [here](http://spark.apache.org/downloads.html).
+Once Apache Spark is installed, `SparkRocks` is run by submitting `sparkrocks-assembly-1.0.jar` to Spark.
 Spark manages the execution and deployment of SparkRocks so the user does not need to do any additional work to scale analyses to larger scale problems.
 Documentation on how to deploy Spark locally or on the cloud are provided at [Submitting Applications](http://spark.apache.org/docs/latest/submitting-applications.html).
 The examples that follow assume SparkRocks is being run on Amazon EMR.